 Only you can decide where to invest your money, and the options provided above may not be the best places to park your $1,000 – and that’s okay.
-Here are two alternative investments to consider.
+Here are three alternative investments to consider.

 - Invest in fine art without buying it: If you’ve always been eager to invest in fine art, platforms like Masterworks and Maecenas allow you to do just that.
 Both companies offer shares of artwork, and $1,000 is enough to get started.